 The first-year foundation placement is meant to complement this practice perspective.
 Students are required to undertake a variety of practice roles, to have practice experiences at a variety of practice levels (individual, group, and community), and to have extensive contact with various parts of the service delivery system.

 For second-year MSW students, the internship should build on the generalist practice model while focusing on areas of specialization.
-Please review the Field Manual for more details.
+Please review the Internship Manual for more details.

 Students are required to complete learning agreements and progress reports.

-Field Agency Application Information provides instruction and forms for field agency and instructors.
+Internship Agency Application Information provides instruction and forms for internship agency and instructors.

-In order to serve as a placement site in our field education program, the agency must meet the following requirements:
+In order to serve as a placement site in our internship education program, the agency must meet the following requirements:

 - The agency must be a legal entity with legitimate entitlement to provide the services that it is offering.
 The agency must be a public agency or designated as a non-profit 501(c)(3) public benefit corporation.